dipankarpaul2k/dipankarpaul2k/README.md

 👨‍💻 I'm a professional self-taught Full Stack developer from India, currently diving into the world of React and Rust.
 I also have plans to explore DSA concepts in the near future.

 📚 Outside the world of tech, I also love reading books on personal development & Indian mythology.
-I am currently reading **Rich Dad Poor Dad** by _Robert Kiyosaki_ and **Ramayana** by _C.Rajagopalachari_.

-✈️ I love traveling too.
+I love traveling too.

 ### 🌱 What I'm Currently Up To
 - Working on a task management website with React and Appwrite